FelipeGirardi/WWDC2020-ComprehensibleInput/README.md

 # WWDC2020-ComprehensibleInput
-My submimission for the WWDC 2020 Swift Student Challenge.
+My submission for the WWDC 2020 Swift Student Challenge.